Rashida Jones: 1998–2008: Early work and The Office

+2009–2014: Parks and Recreation and film roles

 Jones accepted a role in Parks and Recreation, a mockumentary-style sitcom on NBC.
 The show was created by Greg Daniels and Michael Schur, with whom she previously worked on The Office.
 She played nurse Ann Perkins from the show's debut until midway through the sixth season, and reprised the role for the final episode of the series.
+In October 2009, before the first issue of Frenemy of the State, had been released, Jones sold the screen rights to Universal Pictures and Imagine Entertainment.
+Brian Grazer and Eric Gitter produced the film, and Jones co-wrote the screenplay with writing partner Will McCormack.

 Jones had a small role in the 2010 Kevin Smith film Cop Out.
-She appeared in The Social Network (2010), alongside Jesse Eisenberg and Andrew Garfield, which is set at Harvard.
+She also appeared in The Social Network (2010), alongside Jesse Eisenberg and Andrew Garfield, which is set at Harvard.
 She played Marylin Delpy, a second-year legal associate assisting with the defense of Facebook founder Mark Zuckerberg.
 Jones starred opposite Chris Messina in Monogamy (2010), a drama directed by Dana Adam Shapiro.
 The film premiered at the Tribeca Film Festival in April 2010 and was released theatrically in March 2011.

-Jones's other 2011 films were Friends with Benefits, starring Justin Timberlake and Mila Kunis; The Big Year, with Steve Martin, Owen Wilson, and Jack Black; The Muppets, with Jason Segel, Amy Adams and Chris Cooper; and Our Idiot Brother, with Paul Rudd, Elizabeth Banks and Emily Mortimer.
+Jones's other 2011 films were Friends with Benefits, starring Justin Timberlake and Mila Kunis; The Big Year, with Steve Martin, Owen Wilson, and Jack Black; The Muppets, with Jason Segel, Amy Adams, and Chris Cooper; and Our Idiot Brother, with Paul Rudd, Elizabeth Banks, and Emily Mortimer.
 In the latter she played a lesbian lawyer named Cindy, the caring girlfriend of a bisexual character played by Zooey Deschanel.
 Jones also has a cameo in the Beastie Boys' short film Fight For Your Right Revisited, which premiered at the 2011 Sundance Film Festival.
 Additionally, Jones appeared on an episode of Wilfred as Lisa, a hospice volunteer.
 The episode aired on July 21, 2011, on FX.